Ritural/ball_game/README.md

 * Add app icons.
 * Come up with a better name :)
 * Everything else I haven't thought of yet.
+* Make size of shapes relative to screen size.

+##How to deploy

+I used my S5 for testing so anything with a screen size of roughly 1080x1920 will work.

+Once you install from Android Studio the name is called "AwesomeGame"